Peas or Mixed Vegetable Pilaf

 This is a quick and tasty rice dish to make, following in my mother's footsteps.
 See always made it this way, adding the deep fried onions as a garnish.
 It can be eaten on its own as a full meal, served with natural yoghurt, Sweet Mango Chutney, pickles and papars (papadoms) or served as part of any Indian meal.
 Serves 4

-Cook either on a conventional cooker or in a rice cooker.
+Cook in a pan or in a pressure cooker or a rice cooker.

 500 gm.
 Basmati or any good quality rice